SF330 Templates for AEC Proposal Teams

 Section E — Key Personnel Resume

-One-page resume layout matching the SF330 Section E format.
-Fields for name, role, firm, education, certifications, and relevant project experience.
-Designed to keep every team member's resume consistent across the submittal.
+One-page layout with fields for name, role, firm, education, certifications, and relevant project experience.

 Download Section E TemplateDOCX